zachstultz/anime-lang-track-corrector/readme.md

 (I initially wrote this when I was relearning python again after having not used it for quite a few years.
 The code base is pretty rough, it still accomplishes what I wanted it to, but badly needs a complete rewrite from the ground up.
-Just wanted to give a heads up to any fellow devs looking at the code lol.)
+Just wanted to give a heads up to any fellow devs looking at the code.)

 # Anime-Lang-Track-Corrector
 An automation script that corrects undetermined and not applicable subtitle flags within mkv files for anime.